DevART36/100-days-of-code/log.md

 **Thoughts**

 I'm so annoyed of the viewport issue but I think I can solved it tommorrow on my birthday.
-I'm so excvited to finished it and claim my gifts to my self.
+I'm so excited to finished it and claim my gifts to my self.

+# Day 21: February 6, Saturday

+**Today's Progress**

+Day 21 of #100DaysOfCode in #freeCodeCamp
+Happy Birthday to me!
+Yehey!
+I have completed the Responsive Web Design Projects and earned a certificate that I can show off to my family and friends.
+Thank you sir @ossia for this awesome website and  thanks to all of the supporters. https://t.co/ntzbAnonhE
+**Thoughts**

+I'm so happy that I had completed the RWD projects!
+It's tough but it is so worth it.